Russia and Cuba are negotiating new military cooperation amid rising tensions with the U.S.

-The Russian Federal Service for Military-Technical Cooperation (FSVTS) confirmed this Tuesday that Russia is fulfilling several military-technical cooperation contracts with Cuba and that both countries are negotiating new areas for future collaboration, according to statements made to the agency Interfax during the International Security Forum taking place from May 26 to 29 in the Moscow region.
+The Russian Federal Service for Military-Technical Cooperation (FSVTS) confirmed this Tuesday that Russia is fulfilling several military-technical cooperation contracts with Cuba and that both countries are negotiating new areas for future collaboration, according to statements made to the Interfax agency during the International Security Forum taking place from May 26 to 29 in the Moscow region.

 The Russian support for the Cuban regime has a legal foundation formalized in March 2025, when both governments signed an intergovernmental military cooperation agreement.
-Putin formalized this agreement with his signature on October 15, 2025, following its ratification by the Duma and the Federation Council.
+Putin officialized this agreement with his signature on October 15, 2025, following its ratification by the Duma and the Federation Council.

 Filed under: